Immersion Performance

 Writer/Director/Installations

-The DWZ show which succeeded in truly marrying spirituality and performance for a western audience.
+The DWZ show succeeded in truly marrying spirituality and performance for a Western audience.

 There are no comfy seats, glossy playbills, or curtain calls.
 They’ve long jettisoned those theatrical touchstones.
-Though there are scenic elements, they occur in concert with their environments like art installations taking advantage of the buildings, the neighborhood, and even the time of day.
+Though there are scenic elements, they occur in concert with their environments, like art installations taking advantage of the buildings, the neighborhood, and even the time of day.
 The dusk night sky lends itself to stunning visuals of downtown in particular.
 The immersive environments allow for more varied sensory input than traditional theatre.
-Soundscapes are employed in many of the locations with an emphasis on blurring boundaries of the noise of the environs be they physical or mental.
+Soundscapes are employed in many of the locations with an emphasis on blurring boundaries of the noise of the environs, be they physical or mental.
 In one stunningly vast room, the quiet was engulfing on the night I walked through.
-In another, the source of the sound was moved around the audience instead.
-There are locations that traffic in olfactory overload like incense.
+In another, the sound source was moved around the audience instead.
+There are locations where traffic in olfactory overloads, like incense.
 Sprinkled along the way are interactive moments from the tactile to taste.
 Be ready for anything.

 Holy Bone ending